zaksabeast/PokemonRNGGuides/guides/Black and White/Entralink.md

 ---
-title: "Entralink"
+title: 'Entralink'
-description: "How to RNG cool Pokemon with Entralink RNG"
+description: 'How to RNG cool Pokemon with Entralink RNG'
-slug: "emulator-bw-entralink"
+slug: 'emulator-bw-entralink'
 ---

 ## Tools